 While body modification has been around for thousands of years, there are new trends within the field that continue to push the idea of body-mods and identity within the subculture.
 One such trend is people who are having elf ear plastic surgery.
 Elf body modifications are used by both Otherkin and body-mod aficionados alike to make themselves look more like, you guessed, it, elves.

-This surgery to look like Legolas from Lord of the Rings or a non-specific elf is not necessarily new - people who identify as elves have been around since the 1970s - but with new plastic surgery technologies, it is gaining popularity.
-It is this popularity that is sending folks to plastic surgeons to get cosmetic elf ears or to unlicensed body-modification practitioners, which can be dangerous.
+This surgery to look like Legolas from Lord of the Rings or a non-specific elf is not necessarily new.
+After all, people who identify as elves have been around since the 1970s.
+However, with new plastic surgery technologies, it is gaining in popularity.
+It is this popularity that sends folks to plastic surgeons to get cosmetic elf ears or sometimes even to unlicensed body-modification practitioners, which can be dangerous.
 Thinking about joining the Fellowship of the Ring?
 Here is everything you need to know about elf ear surgery before you take the plunge.

 Cosmetic Elf Ears Are The Most Recent Part Of A Long History Of Body Modification

 Historically speaking, body modification is nothing new.
 Tattooing and piercing have been practiced by cultures for thousands of years.
-Branding with hot irons or scarring with knives is something that has been widely seen throughout history.
-Aboriginal People of the Arnheim Land in the Northen Territory, for example, scar themselves with knives to initiate members for participation in tribal activities, such as trade and ceremonial songs.
+Branding with hot irons or scarring with sharp tools is something that has been widely seen throughout history.
+Aboriginal people of the Arnheim Land in the Northern Territory of Australia, for example, scar themselves to initiate members for participation in tribal activities, such as trade and ceremonial songs.

-Implants, while coming back into vogue in recent years, have been common among seamen of the South Pacific and the Japanese Yakuza Elf for hundreds of years.
+Implants, while coming back into vogue in recent years, were common among seafarers of the South Pacific and the Japanese Yakuza Elf for hundreds of years.
 Pearls were often used for implanting, but more recently, many implanters opt for silicon options.
 Elf ears may be inspired by a more recent interest in fantasy fiction, but they are a part of a long history of people changing their bodies to fit a cultural or spiritual need.

-People Go Through Extreme Lengths To Gain Elf Ears
+People Go To Extreme Lengths To Gain Elf Ears

 The Operation Is Not Cheap